Theatre (UAL Level 3 Extended Diploma in Performing and Production Arts)

 What do you think is the most effective piece of theatre you have seen and why?

-What actors and actresses do you admire and why?
+What theatre/TV/film performers do you admire and why?

 Why do you think theatre is important?
 Explain your reasoning through examples of your experience making and seeing theatre performances.

 There are a variety of productions each year presented by the Theatre department, so you will have many opportunities to get involved in a performance.
 As well as this, you might just get the opportunity to perform at professional venues such as the Seven Dials Playhouse or New Wimbledon Studio Theatre.
 The department’s month-long season, Common Ground, showcases a wide genre of plays here at the School.
 Strawberry Picking, a new writing season, lets you create your own theatre and organise your own performances independently: a creative challenge, but a rewarding one!

 What Qualities Do I Need?